 - Tobacco and Vapour Products, B.C.
 Government

 Quitting tobacco smoking can be difficult, but many people are able to reduce the amount they smoke or quit completely.
 Replacing cigarettes with other nicotine products, such as chew tobacco is still harmful.
 While vaping products and e-cigarettes deliver nicotine in a less harmful way than smoking cigarettes, they are not harmless.
-These products may reduce health risks for smokers who can't or don't want to quit using nicotine.
-They may also help use cigarette users stop using nicotine for good.
+These products may reduce health risks for smokers who can't or don't want to quit using nicotine, but only if the user switches completely.
 For tips on how to quit smoking, and how to deal with temptations and cravings, click on the links below.

 - Quitting Smoking (HealthLinkBC File #30c)